fusionjs/fusionjs.github.io/documentation/docs/guides/forms.md

 export default Form;
 ```

-In order to see this component, reference it in `src/components/root.js`.
+To see this component, reference it in `src/components/root.js`:

 ```js
 // src/components/root.js